-This one is really important.
-SolSource aims plenty of power at your pot, but if that pot has a nice polished stainless steel base, it will reflect much of the sunlight right back towards the Sun, just like a mirror.
+SolSource aims plenty of power at your pot, but if that pot has a nice polished stainless steel base, it will reflect much of the sunlight right back towards the Sun – just like a mirror.
 In fact, using cookware with a “matte” surface on the bottom is far more important than the particular color.
-Take a look at how much light from my laser pen is absorbed or reflected by these three items that I grabbed off my desk:
+To see why, take a look at how much light from the laser pen is absorbed or reflected by the three items in our demo video below:

 2. Use aluminum for frying, grilling, and solid foods